 Low back pain

-Back pain is also common in the shot, discus and Javelin because of the combination of extension (bending backwards) and twisting at the same time.
+Back pain is also common in the shot, discus and Javelin because of the combination of extension (bending backward) and twisting at the same time.
 Muscle imbalances can build up and over time lumbar disc problems can occur.
 Correct warm up and conditioning can help mitigate the risk of injury.
 Throwing a number of times with the wrong arm can help prevent muscle imbalances.
 Read more on lower back pain treatment.

 Middle / Long distance running